MyThinkingSelf/Thoughts/stoicism/diary2.md

 ### Hume, reason and passions
 From M.B on facebook about Hume : "if I understand correctly, is that the passions are the only thing that can provide us with our motive force.
 It's the job of reason to achieve what the passions dictate. ".

+## 17/11/2015

+### wrong mood
+I feel bad today.
+The reasons I give to myself for this mood are not (even with stoicism aside) relevant.
+This makes me think to a lot of things.
+I feel distracted.
+Is this related with my 5 days of hedonism, or to my current tired state, or recent events.
+I can't be sure.
+It seems to be very frequent for me to feel bad after enjoyments.
+I don't know how reliable is this impression.
+Anyway, another question I ask is : should my mental state now be considered to be an external.
+I feel that the stoic schema is all about the reaction to external events.
+I think that I should take my current body state as an external.
+But the stoic schema get muddy.
+Why not take the inner soul schema I outlined in another file.
+I feel it's easier to picture this situation in a peasible frame than it is with stoic images when it comes about these difficult things.